davefancella/cerritos/crosscompile/wine.md

 # How to compile for Windows under Wine

-Note: This is work in progress and does not yet work to the end.
-It maybe never will.

 ## Why?
 I mean, why?
 Why not just use cross compilation?

 You want the deployed build to be as similar as possible to a build you can actually debug.
 So,